Man charged with murder after 2-year-old found dead in stolen SUV after his dad was shot and killed

-HOUSTON — Houston police say the person of interest they questioned this morning about the deaths of a father and his 2-year-old son has now been charged in the case.
+HOUSTON — A 38-year-old man charged in the deaths of a father and his 2-year-old boy son has been identified.

-HPD hasn't released the man's name yet but they say the 38-year-old is charged with murder and tampering with evidence in connection with the deaths of 38-year-old Michael Essien and his son Micah.
-He was taken into custody this morning.
+Bolanle Fadairo, 38, is charged with two counts of murder in the deaths of 38-year-old Michael Essien and his son Micah, according to court documents.
+Fadairo was also charged with tampering with evidence because investigators said he tried to get rid of text messages.

+He was taken into custody Wednesday morning at an apartment near the original crime scene.
+It is not clear when he will appear before a judge.

 "Tell Houston, tell the whole world that I want my nephew back.
 He's only 2 years old.
 He does not know how to hurt a fly," Jessie Okon, the toddler's aunt, told us Wednesday.
 "My brother has always been a peaceful man.
 I need my brother back."